akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 choosing.
 The primary use case for this is allowing the application to store both the offset and the results of the consumption in the same system in a way that both the results and offsets are stored atomically.
-This is not always possible, but when it is it will make the consumption fully atomic and give "exactly once" semantics that are stronger than the "at-least once" semantics you get with Kafka's offset commit functionality.
+This is not always possible, but when it is it will make the consumption fully atomic and give "exactly once" semantics that are stronger than the "at-least-once" semantics you get with Kafka's offset commit functionality.

 Scala
 : @@ snip [dummy](../../test/scala/sample/scaladsl/ConsumerExample.scala) { #plainSource }